pkazah/main-projects/README.md

 # main-projects
-A reporsitory for a for my bigger projects
+A repository for a for my bigger projects